-An issuer rating of the sovereign shows the government's ability and willingness to fulfill its debt obligations by grading in the rating scale.
-A sovereign borrower is usually the government or the central bank, although it could vary depending on the legal norm defined by each country.
-Major difference between the sovereign and the corporate is that the former has the power to levy taxes and the right of issuing currency.
-It does not abide by the bankruptcy laws and could not disappear like the latter, either.
-All of which are attributable to the fact that the government has sovereignty of a country.
-An individual bond rating may be different from the issuer rating as the bond could have degrees of certainty in the repayment depending on its signed contracts, and could default selectively.
-Rating symbols for sovereigns is used according to JCR's "Types of Credit Ratings and Definitions of Rating Symbols".
+An issuer rating of a sovereign primarily indicates the government's ability and willingness to fulfill its debt obligations to the private sector by grading in the rating scale.
+It does not cover obligations to other governments or international organizations but considers their impact on the government's fulfillment of its obligations to the private sector.
+A sovereign borrower is usually the government or the central bank, although it may vary depending on the legal norm defined by each country.
+The major difference between the sovereign and a corporate is that the former has the power to levy taxes and the right to issue currency.
+It is normally not bound by the bankruptcy laws and cannot become extinct like the latter.
+This comes from the fact that the government has sovereignty of a country.
+An individual bond rating may differ from the issuer rating as each bond can have different degrees of certainty in repayment depending on its signed contracts or possible selective default.
+Rating symbols for the sovereign conform to JCR's Types of Credit Ratings and Definitions of Rating Symbols.